bernardoVale/k8s-talk/markdown.md

  1 - Show what happens when a statefulset is deleted
  1 - Create the statefulset again show that the pvc will be still marked for us 1 - Add content to the volumes
+ 1 - Create mongodb statefulset

 ---
 class: top, middle
 layout: false

 # Health Checks.
 You should have one!

+???
+Show the problem
+Deploy app that takes time to start to explain why we need probes Scale the app to 4 pods to show that during the deployment you might have downtime

+kubectl scale --replicas=4 deployment/slow-app
+kubectl get pods -l app=slow -w while :; do; curl http://192.168.99.100:31830/pod; echo "" ; sleep 1; done

+---
+# Pod Lifecycle

+#### Phases

+**Pending**
+Scheduling not done, might be still downloading images, waiting for a node to accept the workload.

+--

+**Running**
+Bound to a node, all containers created

+--

+**Succeeded**
+All containers terminated in success and will not be restarted

+--

+**Failed**
+All Containers in the Pod have terminated, and at least one Container has terminated in failure.
+Non zero status code

+--

+**Unknown**
+For some reason the state of the Pod could not be obtained, typically due to an error in communicating with the host of the Pod.

 ---